GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 kubectl annotate service chat -n ${K8S_NAMESPACE} beta.cloud.google.com/backend-config=chat-ui
 ```

 Finally, go to the IAP page in the GCP Console and enable IAP for the application.
-When enabling IAP, you need to specify which principals (users, groups, or domains) should be allowed or denied access.
+Then, click on the checkbox next to the application and on the panel that appears on the right, click "Add Principal".
+Here you can specify which principals (users, groups, or domains) should be allowed or denied access.
 Common roles to consider include:

 - **Individual Users**: Add specific email addresses of users who should have access.
 - **Groups**: If you have a Google Group containing users who need access, add the group's email address.